ReginaldErzoah/ReginaldErzoah.github.io/README.md

 ### R Projects
 #### 1. E-Commerce Webpage A/B Testing
 This project compares the conversion rates of two groups (control and treatment) using A/B testing in R.
-The data was imported from "ab_data.csv".
+The data was imported from a csv file.
 Analysis Steps were; Data Exploration, Calculate Conversion Rates, Visualize Conversion Rates & Chi-square Test.
 Per analysis, the X-squared value (1.5193) was not extremely high or low therefore there was no significant difference in both groups and the p-value (0.2177) which is greater than 0.05 indicates that there's no significance in the conversion rates of the treatment and control groups.